The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 • Below 200mg: Your body absorbs about 90% through active transport

-• Above 1,000mg: Less than 50% gets absorbed, and the osmotic load in your gut increases dramatically
+• Above 1,000mg: Less than 50% absorbed, increasing osmotic load in the gut

-To pack 1,000mg of vitamin C into a gummy, we need to use about 1,200-1,300mg of ascorbic acid in the actual formula (some degrades during manufacturing).
-At typical gummy densities, you end up with a physically larger gummy-usually 6 to 8 grams.
+To pack 1,000mg of vitamin C into a gummy, we need about 1,200-1,300mg of ascorbic acid in the formula (some degrades during manufacturing).
+At typical gummy densities, you get a physically larger gummy—usually 6 to 8 grams.

-Now here's where it gets uncomfortable: that 500-600mg of unabsorbed vitamin C sitting in your intestines creates an osmotic gradient.
-Water gets pulled into your intestinal space, which manifests as loose stools or outright diarrhea within 2-4 hours, cramping, and that urgent need to find a bathroom.
+Here's where it gets uncomfortable: that 500-600mg of unabsorbed vitamin C sitting in your intestines creates an osmotic gradient.
+Water is pulled into your intestinal space, causing loose stools or diarrhea within 2-4 hours, cramping, and urgent bathroom trips.

-We can absolutely manufacture these high-dose vitamin C gummies-there's no technical barrier.
+We can manufacture these high-dose vitamin C gummies—no technical barrier.
 But we're basically creating an expensive laxative that delivers some vitamin C on the side.

-Want to know the smarter approach?
-Split your vitamin C into multiple lower doses throughout the day-say 250mg three times daily.
-You'd get better absorption, better tolerance, and more stable levels in your blood.
-But that strategy doesn't feed into the "more is better" marketing that drives sales.
+Want the smarter approach?
+Split your vitamin C into multiple lower doses throughout the day—say 250mg three times daily.
+Better absorption, better tolerance, and more stable blood levels.
+But that strategy doesn't feed the "more is better" marketing that drives sales.

 Gelatin vs. Pectin: It's Not Just About Being Vegan